 When it comes to grilling fish, I like them on the under-done side, so one may want to increase cooking time.

-- Cut up head of broccoli into size desired.
-Throw (not too hard; this isn’t baseball) the cut-up broccoli into the skillet, pour a bit of lemon juice on, adjust to medium-high heat until juice evaporates.
+- Heat a medium skillet on high heat.
+Cut up head of broccoli into size desired.
+Throw (not too hard; this isn’t baseball) the cut-up broccoli into the skillet when hot, pour a bit of lemon juice on, adjust to medium-high heat until juice evaporates.
 Stir the broccoli until done: browned on a few sides.
 Add a dash of soy sauce if desired.

-- Put swai fillet on grill, preferably on a colder spot if the grill has one.
-(Each grill is different: mine has a decently cold spot, and then the rest of the grill just burns everything.)
+- Heat grill on medium high.
+Put swai fillet on grill after it is preheated, preferably on a colder spot if the grill has one.
 If the exposed side is lacking in the spices, add a little bit again.
 Three minutes later, flip.
-Three minutes later, take off the grill, divide the fillet depending on size and hunger levels.
+Three minutes later, take off the grill.